bandanna2k/parkrun-stats/README.md

 ## Minor

-- Give all DAO calls a test, not hard.

 - Revisit pIndex downloads.
 I don't think the criteria for downloading the athletes its correct.

 - Do I need name/most global events in most events table?